Wannier Functions Dually Localized in Space and Energy: Theory

-Following the MLWF formulation of \textcite{marzari_maximally_1997}, we compute the gradient of the cost function $F$ at each \bk-point.
+We implement the DLWF localization in a locally maintained fork \cite{mahler2024a} of the open-source \texttt{wannier90} code \cite{mostofi2008, mostofi2014, pizzi2020}.
+Following \textcite{marzari1997} for $\Omega$ and the previous section for $\Xi$, we compute $\partial F / \partial U^{\bk}$ at each $\bk$-point.
 Given an initial guess or disentanglement, either a conjugate gradient or steepest descent algorithm is used to minimize $F$.
-We implement the energy-space localization in a fork of the open-source \texttt{wannier90} code \cite{mostofi_wannier90_2008,mostofi_updated_2014,pizzi_wannier90_2020}.
-In order to include $\Xi$, some modifications to the descent algorithm were required.
-The steepest descent portion of the algorithm was left unchanged, but we found that the step size that produced the best localization was system-dependent.
+Some modifications to the conjugate gradient algorithm were required for $\Xi$, since we found that the step size that produced the best localization was system-dependent.
 To account for this, we sweep a range of step sizes in order to obtain the best minimum for each localization.
-For steps when the conjugate-gradient descent and parabolic line search were used, we found that the Polak--Ribiere coefficient \cite{polak_note_1969} provides better convergence than the default Fletcher--Reeves coefficient \cite{fletcher_function_1964,press_numerical_1992}.
+For steps when the conjugate gradient descent and parabolic line search were used, the Polak--Ribiere coefficient \cite{polak1969} sometimes provides better convergence than the default Fletcher--Reeves coefficient \cite{fletcher1964, press1992}.

-Because we allow the inclusion of unoccupied orbitals, we also use the disentanglement procedure on the highest-energy conduction bands considered for localization \cite{souza_maximally_2001}.
-When including virtual bands, the choice of how many bands and DLWFs to include is increased until the orbitals of interest, typically the ones around the Fermi energy, are converged.
-Convergence of high-lying virtual bands was found to be difficult; to sidestep this issue, we implement a program option allowing the exclusion of specified bands from the cost function convergence criterion.
-We consider the DLWFs converged if their cost from Eq. (\ref{eqn:L2Cost}) does not appreciably change with the addition of more unoccoupied bands.
-The modified version of the code may be found at \cite{mtesseractedwannier90} and more details on the functionality added to the \texttt{wannier90} code are in the Supplemental Material.
+Because we allow the inclusion of unoccupied orbitals, we disentangle the highest-energy conduction bands considered for localization \cite{souza2001}.
+When including virtual bands, we increase the number of bands from which DLWFs are constructed until the orbitals of interest, usually the ones around the Fermi energy, are converged.
+Convergence of high-lying virtual bands was found to be difficult; to sidestep this issue, we implement an option allowing the exclusion of specified bands from the cost function convergence criterion.
+We consider DLWFs converged if $F$ of the included bands does not change appreciably when higher-energy conduction bands are added.
+Our code may be found at \cite{mahler2024a}; more details on the functionality added to \texttt{wannier90} are in the Supplemental Material.